 The Free Software Foundation's hours are 10:00 AM until 6:00 PM Eastern Time, Monday through Friday.
 For press inquiries, please contact:email@example.com

 51 Franklin Street, Fifth Floor

 If you would prefer to send an encrypted email, please contact:

-If you are interested in press-related information about the FSF and the GNU project, you can subscribe to the press-info mailing list.
+If you are interested in press-related information about the FSF and the GNU project, you can subscribe to our press mailing list.

 Free Software Tools for Journalists

 There exists an array of free software available for journalists, including tools for text editing, audio recording, calendaring, organizing, emailing, and web-authoring.
 Free software tools help protect the anonymity, security, and freedom of journalists across the world.
 Examples of free tools include:

 - Email Self-Defense Guide, a manual for setting up encrypted email and protecting oneself against bulk surveillance.

 - MediaGoblin, a media publishing alternative to Flickr, YouTube, SoundCloud, etc.

 - LibreOffice, an office suite for creating and editing documents, spreadsheets, and presentations.